AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/ArtboardList.md

 ▸ **addArtboard**(): [`ArtboardNode`](ArtboardNode.md)

 Create a new artboard and add it to the end of the list.
 The artboard size is the same as others on this page.
 The artboard background is set to default fill color DEFAULT_ARTBOARD_FILL_COLOR.
+The new artboard becomes the default target for newly inserted content (see insertionParent) and the timeline advances to show this artboard in the current viewport.

 #### Returns